Anderson Valley · Mendocino County, California

 Long-term over short-term

 Decisions guided by 25-year land health, not 3-year EBITDA.
-We are building something people will want to return to for decades.
+We are building something people will want to return to — and investors will want to hold — for decades.

 Let's build this together

-Whether you're an investor, a culinary or farming collaborator, a potential advisor, or someone who simply wants to follow this project — we'd like to hear from you.
+Whether you're a potential capital partner, a culinary or farming collaborator, an advisor, or someone who simply wants to follow this project — we'd like to hear from you.
+The best conversations start with a call.

 Advisory or expertise contribution